Summer in Eastern Europe

 In Polish, the summer months are traditionally known as sezon ogórkowy (‘cucumber season’).
 This means the season full of funny, light news that coincide with the parliamentary summer recess – in British it’s known as the silly season.
 It’s the time of year we are all meant to take a break, go on holiday, and get back to normal politicking from September.

 Admittedly, we did have that story of the wild boar stealing someone’s laptop at the FKK beach in Teufelsee.
-The genuinely funny photos and the main protagonist’s good humour (the man, we don’t know about the boar) means we now have some fantastic new meme templates.
+The genuinely funny photos and the main protagonist’s good humour (the man, we don’t know about the boar) means we now have some great new meme templates.
 This story’s frankly unprecedented global coverage probably shows that we are all in desperate need of light relief.
 The year 2020, unfortunately, had other ideas.

 In a single August week we first witnessed a fatal, and at the time of writing still unexplained, explosion in the port of Beirut.
 Its mushroom cloud initially acting as a nerve agent for its global witnesses, who not only worried about loved ones but also tensed up in fear of it being caused by a deliberate aerial attack.
 Protests have gone on ever since and the government has now resigned.